 - A Bloody Mess: Raspberry juice, in the graveyard scene.

-- Blowing a Raspberry: In the serial The Phantom Raspberry Blower of Old London Town, the Prime Minister and the leaders of the Commonwealth are meeting to discuss the threat of the Phantom.
+- Blowing a Raspberry: The Phantom's raspberries are treated as a lethal threat.
+Perhaps the supreme example is when the Prime Minister and the leaders of the Commonwealth are meeting to discuss the threat of the Phantom.
 Who drops in uninvited, and blows a raspberry at them that's powerful enough to make the Queen's portrait blush and bring the chandelier down.

 - Driving a Desk: The backdrop while the policemen are in their carriage starts off as Stock Footage of a Victorian street, and then becomes Stock Footage of monkeys.

 - The End...
 Or Is It?: The closing narration: "The Phantom was dead... or was he?"
 Another raspberry indicates that no, he wasn't.

 - Expy: The Raspberry Blower is essentially a comedic version of Bela Lugosi's Dracula, by way of Jack the Ripper.

 - Gag Boobs: